googleforgames/open-match-docs/site/content/en/docs/Guides/Matchmaker/_index.md

 ## Objective

-The guide presents a high level Online Game Services architecture that leverages Open Match for matchmaking.
-It expains in details the core customizations that need to be added to Open Match to build your Matchmaker.
+The guide presents a high-level Online Game Services architecture that leverages Open Match for matchmaking.
+It explains in details the core customizations that need to be added to Open Match to build your Matchmaker.
 It also takes a deep dive into the external components that interact with Open Match.
 Along the way, it covers the Open Match concepts needed for building these components.

 This guide is a pre-reading for the tutorial for [building a basic Matchmaker]({{< relref "../../Tutorials/Matchmaker101/_index.md" >}}).
 You can use this [Tutorial Solution](https://github.com/googleforgames/open-match/blob/{{< param release_branch >}}/tutorials/matchmaker101) as a reference when going through each component in this guide.